annashipman/annashipman.github.io/_posts/2017-11-05-new-mailing-list.md

 layout: blog_post
 ---

 I usually publicise new posts on Twitter, though I also have an [Atom feed](https://www.annashipman.co.uk/atom).
-However, Twitter relies on people seeing it at the right time, and personally if I wanted to keep up with someone's blog I'd want to get emails, so I've set up a mailing list for new blog posts (and possibly very occasional annoucements).
+However, Twitter relies on people seeing it at the right time, so I've set up a mailing list for new blog posts (and possibly very occasional annoucements).

 ## Skip the detail and just sign up